Investment Return on Pension Assets

 Regulations affecting investment decisions are also crucial in this context.
 We have divided pension investors into two categories according to whether they are subject to solvency regulation.
 In Finland, solvency regulations apply only to private sector earnings-related pension providers, that is, earnings-related pension insurance companies, company pension funds and industry-wide pension funds (for more details, see TELA).
 In other countries, occupational pension insurers follow similar national or pan-European (Solvency II) solvency regulations.
 The company pension funds and industry-wide pension funds included in this comparison adhere to their own national regulatory frameworks (see more detailed data below).

 Pension insurers not subject to solvency regulation, in our case the buffer funds that are not burdened by pension liabilities, also have their own rules and limitations regarding investment allocation.
 These vary both between countries and individual pension operators.
-Interest rates have also been higher in the United States than in the euro area.
+For example, the share of equities or investments in real estate may be limited in the investment portfolio.

 Founded in 1922, ABP (Stichting Pensioenfonds ABP) is a pension fund for public sector and education employees.
 It has some 1.1. million active insurees and 0.95 million pension recipients.
 ABP awards defined old-age, disability and family pension benefits.

 ABP is the Netherlands’ biggest pension fund, accounting for around 30 per cent of total assets in the pension fund sector.